HOW TO CLEAN AND CARE FOR YOUR DIAMOND RINGS AND FINE JEWELLERY

 MYTH: TOOTHPASTE

 A common myth is that toothpaste is a good way to clean your jewellery.
-This is actually not true.
+This is not true.
 Toothpaste can damage jewellery.
 Metals and gemstones used in jewellery have a certain hardness rating that represents their ability to withstand scratches.
 18K yellow gold, for example, has a hardness of 2.75 Mohs, while toothpaste has a hardness of around 3/4 Mohs.
-Therefore toothpaste can actually scratch and damage your gold jewellery.
+Therefore toothpaste can scratch and damage your gold jewellery.

 Another reason to avoid toothpaste in cleaning your jewellery is that you may also have difficulty removing it in hard-to-reach places underneath gemstones; and when it hardens, it becomes extremely hard to remove.